- Published on

 Forty years later, this is also a description of every human-in-the-loop review pipeline I have ever seen in production.

-The thing all of this points at, taken together, is that the location of epistemic responsibility matters more than accuracy.
-A 95%-accurate aid that puts its reviewer into animator mode produces worse joint outcomes than a 70%-accurate aid that keeps the reviewer in author mode, because the system's effective error rate is never the model's error rate alone but the joint rate of model plus reviewer, and a disengaged reviewer's contribution to that joint rate falls off toward zero.
-Which means the joint rate falls off toward whatever the model can do unaided.
-Which is a long way of saying that an organisation can spend a great deal of money building the review-less system that the procurement commitee was assured nobody was building.
+The point is that epistemic responsibility matters more than accuracy.
+A 95%-accurate aid that puts its reviewer into animator mode produces worse joint outcomes than a 70%-accurate aid that keeps the reviewer in author mode.
+The system's effective error rate is the joint rate of model plus reviewer.
+A disengaged reviewer contributes almost nothing to catching errors, so the joint error rate approaches whatever the model can do alone.
+In other words, an organization can spend a great deal of money building the very review-less system the procurement committee was assured nobody was building.

-A second-order effect of this is one that keeps surprising teams I work with: making the model better often makes the joint system worse.
-Better suggestions accelerate the footing shift faster than the model's error rate drops to compensate for it.
+A second-order effect of this keeps surprising teams I work with: making the model better often makes the joint system worse.
+Better suggestions speed up the footing shift faster than the model's error rate drops to compensate.
 While the suggestions are visibly unreliable, the reviewer keeps reviewing.
-Once the suggestions become routinely correct, review effectively stops, and the system inherits whatever the model fails on, in full, without a second pair of eyes.
+Once the suggestions become routinely correct, review stops.
+The system then inherits whatever the model fails on without a second pair of eyes.

-What follows from this for actual interface work is fairly direct, even if every team I have watched skips most of it.
-Bulk-accept buttons in particular should not exist; the moment the interface offers an "accept all remaining" affordance the reviewer is fully in animator mode and the design has, for purposes of catching anything subtle, already failed.
-Per-item friction, irritating as that sounds when one is trying to ship a productivity tool, is what most reliably keeps the authorial attitude alive.
-Anything generated by the aid should also look pre-attentively different from anything a human authored or confirmed, with the specifics of how (a dashed border, a muted background) mattering much less than whether the eye can sort the screen at a glance into machine-output and human-output.
+What follows from this for actual interface work is direct, even if most teams skip most of it.
+Bulk-accept buttons should not exist.
+The moment an interface offers an "accept all remaining" affordance, the reviewer switches to animator mode and the design has already failed at catching subtle problems.
+Per-item friction keeps the authorial attitude alive.
+It's annoying when you're shipping a productivity tool, but the alternative is worse.
+Anything generated by the aid should look visually different from anything a human authored or confirmed—whether through a dashed border, muted background, or something else.
+The specific technique matters less than whether someone can sort the screen at a glance into machine output and human output.
 Goffman's footing is invisible if you don't make it visible.

 Confidence scores are the place where I tend to get genuinely nervous.
 For most reviewers, "97% confidence" reads as permission not to look, which is the opposite of where you want their attention going, since the high-confidence items are by construction the ones a sleepy reviewer will accept fastest.
 Whatever a confidence score is doing in the interface, it should probably be doing it in a way that increases scrutiny on low-confidence items rather than excusing the high-confidence ones.
 A UI that lets a reviewer sort by "we're pretty sure" and batch-accept has designed its own collapse in from the start.